microsoft/Azure-Edge-Solutions-Lab/Edgezone-QSR Demo/README.md

 `az connectedk8s connect --name $myAKSCluster --resource-group $myResourceGroup`

-### Build Flask Web Application
+### Step 1.b.
+Build Flask Web Application
 1. Go to the `Flask App` folder and complete the steps in the README to prepare your Flask-app image.
 Make sure you push the image to your Azure container registry.
 Get the path to this container which will be as follows - `<acr name>.azurecr.io/flask-app:v1`
 2. Make a note of your `Login Server`, `Username` and `password` from your Azure Container Registry.
 3. Go back to the `Flask App` folder and create a secret on K8s cluster following the steps in the README.
 Make a note of the name of your secret.
 4. Open the `on-prem-deployment.yaml` file and find the deployment for the Flask Web application and update the `<path-to-container>` with the path from step 1.
 Now update the `<name-of-secret-required-if-container-pull-needs-username-password>` with the name of the secret you created in step 3.

-### Step 1.b.
-Reviewing Store 1 deployment on AKS on AkSHCI (on-prem)
-The on-prem deployment is on your K8s cluster deployed at the Edge (Store 1).
-The deployment consists of the following components-
-1. Flask Web application - sink for incoming inference and result data.
-2. EdgeAI Applicaiton - container trained on the order accuracy model.
-3. Business Logic Application - analyzes inference data and sends back results to the Flask web server.
-4. Point of Sale Application - sends orders to Flask web application and Business Logic Application.
+#### Step 1.c.
+Build Point of Sale Application
+1. Go to the `Point of Sale App` folder and complete the steps in the README to prepare your pos-app image.
+Make sure you push the image to your Azure container registry.
+Get the path to this container which will be as follows - `<acr name>.azurecr.io/pos-app:v1`
+2. Make a note of your `Login Server`, `Username` and `password` from your Azure Container Registry.
+3. Go back to the `Point of Sale App` folder and create a secret on K8s cluster following the steps in the README.
+Make a note of the name of your secret.
+4. Open the `on-prem-deployment.yaml` file and update the `<path-to-container>` with the path from step 1.
+Now update the `<name-of-secret-required-if-container-pull-needs-username-password>` with the name of the secret you created in step 3.

+#### Step 1.d Build Business Logic Application
+1. Go to the `Business Logic App` folder and complete the steps in the README to prepare your pos-app image.
+Make sure you push the image to your Azure container registry.
+Get the path to this container which will be as follows - `<acr name>.azurecr.io/bl-client:v1`
+2. Make a note of your `Login Server`, `Username` and `password` from your Azure Container Registry.
+3. Go back to the `Business Logic App` folder and create a secret on K8s cluster following the steps in the README.
+Make a note of the name of your secret.
+4. Open the `on-prem-deployment.yaml` file and update the `<path-to-container>` with the path from step 1.
+Now update the `<name-of-secret-required-if-container-pull-needs-username-password>` with the name of the secret you created in step 3.

-### Step 1.c.
+### Step 1.e.
 Deploy app modules to your edge K8s cluster
+Next we will deploy the Flask, Point of Sale, and Business Logic modules to AKS.
 Run the following command on your edge K8s cluster -

 `kubectl create -f on-prem-deployment.yaml`